What Is NJAS?

-Over the years, I developed a vision for my own acupuncture studio.
+Over the years, I developed a vision for my own acupuncture studio serving the Jersey City community.
 Which would be beautiful, welcoming, and offer Chinese Medicine exclusively.
-Acuworx is the culmination of my 21+ years of experience.
+Acuworx is the culmination of my 22+ years of experience.
 I am proud to state in our four short years, we have helped hundreds of patients achieve and maintain full health, naturally.

 Board Member at Large